By Pat Green on | No Comments

 The answer to this question is a resounding “IT DEPENDS!”
 Now doesn’t that make you feel better and more confident?

 Here are some items to consider writing off and what you will need to substantiate them.
-As always, please consult with your CPA/Tax Attorney to determine if any of these items are right for you:
+As always, please consult with your Accountant or CPA to determine if any of these items are valid deductions for your photography business:

 Wait, so you use your living room as a studio?
 All you need to do is push the couch aside and there is plenty of room for a family of 4 (and their dog) to say “cheese!”

 Sorry, but that’s not a write-off.
 If you are going to claim a “home office” deduction on your tax return, that area needs to be dedicated 100% to your work and cannot be used for anything else.
 It also can’t be where you eat dinner, the kiddos can’t use it as a homework room and it most certainly can’t be your husband’s “man cave.”

 If you do have a dedicated space in your home for your photography business, factor in the square footage (as a percent of the total home) and use that percentage to calculate your write-off for your mortgage payment, property taxes, insurance, repairs, utilities, etc. Just be ready… a home office deduction is one of the primary “red flags” that the IRS will audit.
 And yes, they can schedule a visit to your home to see it.